-Algebraic geometry might be defined as the treatment of geometrical objects and problems by algebraic methods.
-According to this ad hoc definition, what algebraic geometry is at a given point in history will naturally depend on the kind of geometrical objects and problems accepted at the time, and even more on the contemporary state of algebra.
-For instance, in Descartes's early seventeenth century, "algebraic geometry" (in the sense just defined) consisted primarily in applying the new algebra of the time to problems of geometrical constructions inherited mostly from antiquity.
-In other words, the "algebraic geometry" of early modern times was the so-called analytic art of Descartes, Viète, and others.
+Algebraic Geometry might be defined as the treatment of geometrical objects and problems by algebraic methods.
+According to this ad hoc definition, what Algebraic Geometry is at a given point in history will naturally depend on the kind of geometrical objects and problems accepted at the time, and even more on the contemporary state of algebra.
+For instance, in Descartes' early seventeenth Century, "Algebraic Geometry" (in the sense just defined) consisted primarily in applying the New Algebra of the time to problems of geometrical constructions inherited mostly from antiquity.
+In other words, the "Algebraic Geometry" of early modern times was the Analytic Art of Descartes, Viète and others-cf. [Bos 2001].